johanberntsson/ozmoo/README.md

 ![Ozmoo running Hollywood Hijinx vs Infocom's interpreter running Hollywood Hijinx](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/hollywood.png)

 The differences in screen handling are evident in this comparison between Infocom's interpreter (left) and Ozmoo, both showing the first screenful of text in Hollywood Hijinx.
 Ozmoo manages to squeeze in 872 characters of text, which is 34% more than Infocom's interpreter (650 characters).
 Both interpreters have reserved the top line for the statusline, but Ozmoo doesn't actually print the statusline until the first prompt.

+## Other versions

+There is a port of [Ozmoo for Acorn computers](https://zornslemma.github.io/ozmoo.html).

 ## Building and running